Imagine for every position the human body can get into there is a unique multi-threaded pattern.

-For every position the human body can get into there is a unique thread that arcs from the tips of each extremity (toes/feet, fingers/hands and head) to a central connection board of the rectus abdominis muscles.
-Every thread has a connection to a specific point on these muscles.
+Each pattern consists of threads that arc from the tips of each extremity (toes/feet, fingers/hands and head) to a central connection board of the rectus abdominis muscles.

-It should be possible to extend each thread to its full potential.
+It should be possible to extend each thread to their full potential.

 Regaining a full range of movement involves straightening out all the threads of ech pattern from end to end so there are no kinks and all the threads are smooth and free to move.

 When there is a tension on a thread it can have effects anywhere on the pattern.
 Widespread pains and weird sensations of fibromyalgia.

 The relevant section of the rectus abdominis needs to be engaged for the associated compensatory muscles to relax and allow the threads to be extended.
 Working from Base-Line

 A bit cheeky namesaking it but the illiteration is too irresistable.

 Imagine the body's extremities tracing out a perimeter - a bubble - as you move.

 The fingers, toes and head can only reach so far apart i.e. there is a finite distance between the extremities, greatest when the body is free of physical restrictions and able to fully extend.